 \section{What is Quantinar?}

 \href{https://quantinar.com/}{Quantinar} is a peer-to-peer (p2p) platform that strengthens research collaboration and reproducibility in different areas like Fintech, Blockchain, Machine Learning, Explainable AI, Data Science, Digital Economy, Cryptocurrency and Maths \& Stats.
-Its aim is to provide a better integration of scholarly articles, the studied data and the code of the implemented analysis to ensure the reproducibility of the published results.
-The conceptual architecture of Quantinar, it's called \textit{C5} and it stands for \textit{Creation, Content, Consumption, Coins, and Chain}.
-Blockchain technology (\textit{chain}) and smart contracts via a decentralized autonomous organisation (DAO) with a tokenized ecosystem (\textit{coins}) can be used today to to promote Open Science, transparency and accessibility of research and collaborative-development of knowledge \cite{tenorioetal:2019}.
-In this section, we will present the features, applications, infrastructure and technology of Quantinar.
+It aims to provide better integration of scholarly articles, the studied data, and the code of the implemented analysis to ensure the reproducibility of the published results.
+The conceptual architecture of Quantinar is called \textit{C5} and it stands for \textit{Creation, Content, Consumption, Coins, and Chain}.
+Blockchain technology (\textit{chain}) and smart contracts via a decentralized autonomous organization (DAO) with a tokenized ecosystem (\textit{coins}) can be used today to promote Open Science, transparency, and accessibility of research and collaborative development of knowledge \citep{tenorioetal:2019}.
+In this section, we will present the features, applications, infrastructure, and technology of Quantinar.